joaovbs96/OptiX-Path-Tracer/README.md

 ## Building

 This project is built with cmake.
-On linux, simply create a build directory, and start the build with with ccmake:
+On Linux, simply create a build directory, and start the build with with ccmake:

    mkdir build